Salwa99/hello-rails-back-end/README.md

 # Greeting App Backend<a name="about-project"></a>

 >**This app is built using Rails, it generate random greeting feetched from the api**.<a name="built-with"></a>

+## Frontend Repository

+You can find the frontend repository at [hello-react-front-end](https://github.com/Salwa99/hello-react-front-end).

 ### Tech Stack <a name="tech-stack"></a>